codemagic-ci-cd/codemagic-docs/content/integrations/kobiton-integration.md

 {{< /tabpane >}}

-These capabitlies will allow Kobiton to detect which platform you want to you execute your test scripts with.
+These capabitlies will allow Kobiton to detect which platform you want to execute your test scripts with.
 Each device specific capabilities for Java can be found in the **Kobiton devices list** by clicking **device settings** and then **Automation Settings**.

 ## Upload apps to Kobiton